moonbaselabs/moonbaselabs/missions/lending-dashboards.md

 <figure>
   <blockquote>
     “The dashboards Moonbase Labs created have provided insight into our services that I never could have imagined.
 Now, we have the ability to see our service history trends going back years which affects all sorts of day-to-day decisions.
-Analysis that would have taken our staff weeks to compile is now at our fingertips in a matter of seconds.“
+Analysis that would have taken our staff weeks to compile is now at our fingertips in a matter of seconds“
   </blockquote>
   <figcaption>Erik Pedersen, VP of Entrepreneurship at NetWork Kansas</figcaption>
 </figure>

 Moonbase Labs was happy to use our expertise to help NetWork Kansas advance its mission of empowering rural entrepreneurs.

 To learn more about NetWork Kansas and the E-Community Lending program, visit the [Network Kansas webite](https://networkkansas.com).